j-planet/machine-learning-big-loop/Readme.md

 |DecisionTreeClassifier       |     0.960      |      0.000       |
 |ExtraTreesClassifier         |     0.993     |      0.002   |

-The winner is: ExtraTreesClassifier with score 0.993
+*The winner is: ExtraTreesClassifier with score 0.993.*

 # TO-DO'S